One Hour Chicken Soup for the (Body and) Soul from Cleo Coyle

 DIRECTIONS:

 Step 1: Pour the cold water into the pot.
-Throw in the smashed garlic and bay leaves.
+Throw in the bay leaves.
 Bring the water to a brisk boil.
 Place the chicken into the pot, skin side down.
 (The meaty part of the breast should be submerged in the water.)

 From ingredient list, this is what you want: